List of Supergirl characters: Alura Zor-El

-Alura Zor-El (portrayed by Laura Benanti in season one and two, Erica Durance in season three and five) is Kara's biological mother who is the twin sister of Astra In-Ze.
-Alura's guidance (both in flashbacks, and as a Kryptonian Artificial Intelligence which acts as Kara's holographic virtual "mother", whose advice Kara can access in the present day) proves invaluable in Kara's journey.
-Owing to a fail-safe that Zor-El built around Argo City to protect it from Krypton's explosion, Alura is still alive and is part of Argo City's High Council.
+Alura Zor-El (Laura Benanti in season 1-2, Erica Durance in season 3 and 5) is Kara's biological mother who is the twin sister of Astra In-Ze, a member of Argo City's High Council, and survived Krypton's explosion due to a failsafe around the city built by Zor-El.
+Her guidance (both in flashbacks, and as a holographic artificial intelligence) proves invaluable in Kara's journey.
+Alura was originally portrayed by Benanti, but later replaced by Durance due to prior commitments.

-She dies in the Crisis when an antimatter wave evaporates Argo City and is restored when Earth-Prime is formed.

-In season six, Zor-El was freed from the Phantom Zone as he plans to reunite with Alura.
-Brainiac 5 arranges for him to be taken to Argo City so that Alura can know that he is still alive.

-It was announced that Erica Durance would take over for Benanti as Alura in the third season due to Benanti's other commitments.
-Durance previously portrayed Lois Lane on Smallville.

 Astra In-Ze

-Astra In-Ze (portrayed by Laura Benanti) is the aunt of Kara and the twin sister of Alura, who is one of the main antagonists of season one's arc, alongside her husband Non.
-She plots to rule the Earth and targets Kara for revenge upon Alura, who was the judge who sentenced her to imprisonment at Fort Rozz, though she claims that she wanted to save Krypton and Earth.
+Astra In-Ze (Laura Benanti) is the aunt of Kara and the twin sister of Alura, who is one of the main antagonists of season one's arc, alongside her husband Non.
+She plots to rule the Earth and targets Kara for revenge upon Alura, who sentenced her to imprisonment at Fort Rozz, though she claims that she wanted to save Krypton and Earth.
 Attempting to kill J'onn J'onzz in the episode "For the Girl Who Has Everything", Astra is killed by Alex; thus, Non, her husband, seeks revenge on Kara.
-It is later revealed that Astra and Non created Myriad, a mind control program that is designed for the purpose of saving environment but can also be used to enslave people, and hence, is the main reason they are sentenced to Fort Rozz for life.
+It is later revealed that Astra and Non created Myriad, a mind control program that is designed for the purpose of saving the environment but can also be used to enslave people, and hence, is the main reason they are sentenced to Fort Rozz for life.

 Maxwell Lord

-Maxwell Lord (portrayed by Peter Facinelli) is a tech mogul who is fascinated by Supergirl.
+Maxwell Lord (Peter Facinelli) is a tech mogul who is fascinated by Supergirl.
 Lord deduces that Supergirl has a secret identity and is determined to learn it at any cost, becoming her enemy in the process, eventually using Supergirl's connections to Alex and eavesdropping on the latter.
 After unleashing Bizarro on Supergirl, Maxwell is arrested by Alex and held by the DEO.
 The DEO eventually releases him, but warns him never to tell anyone the truth about Supergirl or the DEO; otherwise, they will release enough evidence of his crimes to send him to jail.
 Maxwell later helps Supergirl in stopping Non's attacks, but he later obtains a supply of Kryptonian power source Omegahedron from Sam Lane.